ericf/express-handlebars/README.md

 #### `loadPartials(options|callback, [callback])`

-Retreives the partials in the `partialsDir` and passes an object mapping the partials in the form `{name: partial}` to the `callback`.
+Retrieves the partials in the `partialsDir` and passes an object mapping the partials in the form `{name: partial}` to the `callback`.

 By default each partial will be a compiled Handlebars template function.
 Use